PolychronMidi/Polychron/README.md

 Other MIDI players:
 https://soundfont-midi-player.en.softonic.com/download

 https://github.com/jingkaimori/midieditor

-Current implementation is a simple demo of random meters, random scales, and notes at random divisions.
+Current implementation is a simple demo of random meters, scales, and chords at random divisions.
 Settings can be customized in `config.js`.
 Timing markers for each unit can be found in the "Marker_t" entries of the CSV file.